Sanyuktatuti/Candidate-Recommendation-Engine/README.md

 ---

-> **NEW**: **Automatic Smart Selection** - No manual service switching needed!
-Our app automatically uses the best available AI service, providing premium quality with intelligent fallback to ensure continuous operation.
+> **NEW**: **Automatic Smart Selection** - Our app automatically uses the best available AI service, providing premium quality with intelligent fallback to ensure continuous operation.

 ## Features